mysalmly/wmmapbot/README.md

 # Ta-Ha
 The official discord bot Ta-Ha || . help

-Assalamualaikum This a README for my bot
+This is a discord bot i created for no reason its currently out of service so feel free to fork up this code